tarush10000/tarush10000/README.md

 # Hi there, I'm Tarush 👋

 - 🔭 I’m currently working on Pokedex 2.0
-- 🌱 I’m currently learning Java and Flutter
+- 🌱 I’m currently learning Java and Flutter, Prodev2.0
 - 🥅 2024 Goals: Finish 2024 (Also Java)